🧬

 Official measurements, coat, and temperament

-• Coat: Double coat with a hard, straight outer coat and a soft, dense undercoat.
+• Coat: Double-coated with a hard, straight outer coat and a soft, dense undercoat.
+The color must be pure white.

 Breed Trivia